 The community heart of Taunton Flower Show is the Competition Marquee that has been a feature of the show since 1831.

-Taunton Flower Show also incorporates the annual show of Taunton and District Amateur Winemakers.
+Taunton Flower Show also incorporates the annual show of Somerset Association of Amateur Winemakers.

 How to enter the classes

 If you have any questions or need to know more, please ring 01823 413368 or email firstname.lastname@example.org

 If you would like a copy of the 2017 competition classes brochure posted to you, please email us with your postal address.

 Full detail on how to enter including when to bring your exhibits, can be found here.

 The Master Gardener class is in the display classes.This is open to individuals and is designed for a gardener to showcase all-round gardening talent by exhibiting a collection of vegetables, flowers and fruit.
 We have a new cup that has been presented in memory of Les Pring to award to the winner of this class.
 More details about the class can be found on the Master Gardener page.